 Because Danny Lloyd was so young and since it was his first acting job, Stanley Kubrick was highly protective of the child.
 During the shooting of the movie, Lloyd was under the impression that the film he was making was a drama, not a horror movie.
 In fact, when Wendy carries Danny away while shouting at Jack in the Colorado Lounge, she is actually carrying a life-size dummy so Lloyd would not have to be in the scene.
 He only realized the truth several years later, when he was shown a heavily edited version of the film.
-He didn't see the uncut version of the film until he was 17 - eleven years after he'd made it.
+He did not see the uncut version of the film until he was seventeen - eleven years after he had made it.

 Tony Burton, who had a brief role as Larry Durkin the garage owner, arrived on set one day carrying a chess set in hopes of getting in a game with someone during a break from filming.
 Stanley Kubrick, an avid chess player who had in his youth played for money, noticed the chess set.
 Despite production being behind schedule, Kubrick proceeded to call off filming for the day and engage in a set of games with Burton.
 Burton only managed to win one game, but nevertheless the director thanked him, since it had been some time that he'd played against a challenging opponent.

 Anjelica Huston lived with Jack Nicholson during the time of the shooting.
 She recalled that, due to the long hours on the set and Stanley Kubrick's trademark style of repetitive takes, Nicholson would often return from a day's shooting, walk straight to the bed, collapse onto it and would immediately fall asleep.